acubeLab/k2tree/README.md

 Options:
         -b      amount of nodes per block for rank 0000 (def.
 64) -t      minimum amount of bits to remove a subtree (def.
-32) -c      check amount of ones of the compressed tree -n      do not write the output file, only show stats -h      show this help message
+32) -c      check compression by decompressing and checking the amount of ones -n      do not write the output file, only show stats -h      show this help message
         -v      verbose